-Net cash used in investing activities was \$6.8 million for the three-month period ended December 31, 2016 and \$3.5 million for the six-month period ending December 31, 2016, compared to \$5.9 million and \$5.4 million, respectively, for the same three and six-month periods last year.
+Net cash from investing activities was \$3.4 million for the three-month period ended March 31, 2017 compared to \$21.8 million for the same period last year.
+On a year-to-date basis, in the current year \$0.1 million was used in investing activities compared to \$16.4 million generated from investing activities during the same nine-month periods last year.

 The Company's completion of the acquisition of the Ungava Spirits Brands and additions to capital assets were funded by withdrawals from cash management pools on a year-to-date basis.
 Cash management pools represent cash on deposit with Citibank NA via Corby's Mirror Netting Service Agreement with PR.
 Corby has daily access to these funds and earns a market rate of interest from PR on its deposits.
 Changes in cash management pools reflect amounts either deposited in or withdrawn from these bank accounts and are simply a function of Corby's cash requirements during the period of time being reported on.
-For more information related to these deposits, please refer to the "Related Party Transactions" section of this MD&A.
+For more information related to these deposits please refer to the "Related Party Transactions" section of this MD&A.